ColeDeanShepherd/Data_Oriented_Programming/README.md

     9. Merge PR
   * Document the task
   * Deploy the task
+  * Fix bugs
+    * Bugs are inevitable
+    * Add a failing regression test
+    * Fix bug, make sure test succeeds
 * Reviewing others' code
   * set aside time to review code every day
   * put 100% effort into reviewing code as well
   * Look more for high-level issues than nitpicks.
 If you have nitpicks, preface them as nitpicks.
+  * Don't take it personally if the PR author doesn't implement your suggestions.
 * Code conventions
   * Just adopt the team's code conventions.
 Hopefully you have an automatic linter so you don't need to think about it.